MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 The following standards specify KDF functions recommended for use:

-- [NIST SP 800-108 (Revision 1)](): Recommendation For Key Derivation Using Pseudorandom Functions.
+- [NIST SP 800-108 (Revision 1)](https://csrc.nist.gov/pubs/sp/800/108/r1/upd1/final): Recommendation For Key Derivation Using Pseudorandom Functions.
 In particular, the KDF in counter mode, with HMAC as a pseudorandom function
-- [NIST SP 800-56A (Revision 3)](): Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography.
+- [NIST SP 800-56A (Revision 3)](https://csrc.nist.gov/pubs/sp/800/56/a/r3/final): Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography.

-To derive keys from existing keys, use the [BCryptKeyDerivation]() API with one of the algorithms:
+To derive keys from existing keys, use the [BCryptKeyDerivation](https://msdn.microsoft.com/library/windows/desktop/hh448506(v=vs.85).aspx) API with one of the algorithms:

 - BCRYPT_SP800108_CTR_HMAC_ALGORITHM
 - BCRYPT_SP80056A_CONCAT_ALGORITHM

-To derive keys from a shared secret (the output of a key agreement), use the [BCryptDeriveKey]() API with one of the following algorithms:
+To derive keys from a shared secret (the output of a key agreement), use the [BCryptDeriveKey](https://msdn.microsoft.com/library/windows/desktop/aa375393(v=vs.85).aspx) API with one of the following algorithms:

 - BCRYPT_KDF_SP80056A_CONCAT
 - BCRYPT_KDF_HMAC